digikar99/uniform-utilities/README.md

 3
 ```

 However, unlike `getv`, this does not allow for any type specifiers.
-(There's arises ambiguity with multidimensional array syntax.)
+(There arises ambiguity with multidimensional array syntax.)

 This, too, has `(setf getv-chained)`.